 |Jeremiah 52:27c-30||Jeremiah 52:27c very similar to 2 Kings 25:21|

-Most of the omissions in the LXX are passages that are replicated elsewhere in Jeremiah, or are at least very similar to other passages in Jeremiah.
-Maybe the translators at that time followed the same train of thought as many translators today – if the passage is duplicated, it must be the result of a copying error or “enhancement”.
-However, if we accept God as the author of the Bible, repeated text should not be a complete surprise, and definitely not an automatic reason for exclusion.
+Most of the passages left out of the LXX are passages repeated elsewhere in Jeremiah, or are very similar to other passages in Jeremiah.
+Maybe the translators at that time followed the same train of thought as many translators today who think that if the passage is duplicated, it must be the result of a copying error or “enhancement”.
+However, if we accept God as the author of the Bible, repeated text should not be a surprise, and definitely not an automatic reason for exclusion.
 Just look at Isaiah 2:2-4 and Micah 4:1-3.
 They are almost identical and were even written at a very similar time.
-Repetition makes us sit up and take notice when we come across it.
+Maybe repetition should make us sit up and take notice!

 While the differences, particularly the omissions, are interesting to think about, the massive majority of the Septuagint version of Jeremiah is very similar to the Hebrew version.
-Although the two translations became separate documents so long ago and have been copied hundreds or thousands of times since, the differences between them are still very small, given the size of the book of Jeremiah – the largest book in the Bible.
+Although the two translations became separate documents so long ago and have been copied hundreds or thousands of times since, the differences between them are very small, particularly given the size of the book of Jeremiah which is the longest book in the Bible.

 Yet again, this gives us reason to be confident that the Bible has been accurately copied through the twenty-six centuries that have passed since the book of Jeremiah was written.